Ai-Kiwi/cc-Music/README.md

 ```
 # how to use

-**In order to upload a song.**
+**how to download a song.**
- 1 : download song from youtube or whatever
+1: obtain a song from YouTube or another source.
- 2 : convert to format using music.madefor.cc
+2: Use music.madefor.cc to transfer to the correct format.
- 3 : upload to a website like 10 minute hosting
+3: Post to a website such as 10 minute hosting.
- 4 : in app add a song using that url
+4: In the app, add a song based on that url.

 # maybe coming soon
  - better gui (especially for settings)